 Courses (type, number of weekly contact hours, language - if other than German)

-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

 - a) written examination (approx. 60 minutes) or - b) term paper (approx. 15 pages)